Labor Day 2024

 CELEBRATE LABOR DAY by sending an extraordinary book to a friend today.
 “No book could be more timely,” historian Eric Foner said about Ordinary People, Extraordinary Lives – A Pictorial History of Working People in New York City.

-For a wonderfully comprehensive bibliography of Labor History resources see the Labor and Working Class History Association website, beautifully illustrated with May Day images from the 1880s by Walter Crane.
+DISCOVER a wealth of Labor History resources on the Labor and Working Class History Association website, beautifully illustrated with May Day images from the 1880s by Walter Crane.